Moishe/Moishe.github.io/_posts/2015-12-16-lowering-the-bar.md

 ---

 This article was largely inspired by [Jessica Nordell's post on Medium](https://medium.com/@jessnordell/it-s-not-foot-in-mouth-disease-6fdc3e2b08bc#.jltonwuuk).
+And HUGE thanks to Lara Hogan for talking this through with me and giving me some really great feedback and ideas before I published it.

 My co-worker Tim and I teach an interview training class at Etsy every quarter or so.
 Tim's rad, and he came up with the core metaphor of our class, which he calls "mapping the potato."